 The purpose of the Honors Program is to provide enriched educational experiences for academically talented students.
-Specially designed honors classes in English, history, mathematics, and science are offered to stimulate the honor student's spirit of inquiry and to provide the opportunity for more in-depth study.
+Specially designed honors classes in English, history, and mathematics are offered to stimulate the honor student's spirit of inquiry and to provide the opportunity for more in-depth study.